The PFR Pedagogy: How We Practice Getting Rich

 In our pedagogy, the app handles the math in the background.
 I will show my students the calculus of compound interest or the matrix algebra of the Analytical Hierarchy Process (AHP), but I do not test them on formalization.
 I test them on what the math means.

 For example, truly grasping that compound interest starts slow but hits a vertical acceleration point after about 15 years is a "math intuition" that changes lives.
 By letting the app handle the dy/dx, the student is free to focus on the implications of the data.
 This allows them to build a high-level "number sense" without getting bogged down in the mechanics.
-Our experience and student feedback are augmented by our primary research on building student mathematical intuition.

 An AI-Forward Future

 Our approach is also intentionally AI-forward.
 We believe teaching students to partner with AI for making financial decisions is a critical, modern life skill.
 It isn’t just about efficiency; it’s about using technology to pressure-test and accelerate our decision system.
 Learning to prompt an AI to analyze a mortgage contract or compare insurance premiums is a necessity for graduating into today’s workforce.
 It becomes part of their personal workflow—a habit of using the best tools available to ensure their judgment remains clear.
 As we discussed in class, the human/AI "2-for-1" brain is increasingly becoming table stakes for employers.
 AI partnership is a positive employment byproduct of our pedagogy.
-Our experience and student feedback are augmented by our primary research using AI in the classroom.

 My book, Making Choices, Making Money, is fully integrated with this choice architecture, behavioral habits, and AI-driven workflow.
 I wrote it to be a timeless resource—a manual a student can pick up a decade after graduation to refresh the systems and behaviors they mastered in my class when they face a major life milestone.
 The students are enrolled in our ongoing monthly email curriculum.
 After the semester ends, this curriculum reinforces the habits of the rich.